-Additionally, the Virginia Beach Development Authority administers its Economic Development Investment Program (EDIP), which provides local grants to qualifying business that are locating to or expanding in the City of Virginia Beach; this discretionary grant was created to support economic development projects creating new jobs and capital investment in the City.
+Additionally, the Virginia Beach Development Authority administers its Economic Development Investment Program (EDIP), which provides local grants to qualifying businesses that are locating to or expanding in the City of Virginia Beach; this discretionary grant was created to support economic development projects creating new jobs and capital investment in the City.

-Businesses locating in an APZ-1 Special Incentives District have access to an enhanced discretionary EDIP grant program, in addition to several entitled incentives.
-Learn more.
+Businesses locating in an APZ-1 have access to a discretionary EDIP grant program, in addition to several entitled incentives.

 The City has also created a business license fee incentive for new companies locating in Virginia Beach with gross receipts exceeding $200,000, it is capped at a $50 per year for each of the first two years a company operates in Virginia Beach (manufacturers are exempt from paying any business license fee).

 Certain projects may also be eligible for assistance from the Commonwealth of Virginia.

 The Virginia Beach Development Authority also has the ability to induce the issuance of industrial revenue bonds to provide financial assistance to private sector entities for the acquisition and construction of industrial and commercial facilities.
 Since these bonds are tax-exempt, the interest rates offered are significantly lower than traditional forms of financing.